 - 13.Notwithstanding the above, a person who is deemed to have other special circumstances that could give rise to conflicts of interest with the Group

-Outside directors are also briefed on the results of audits performed by Audit & Supervisory Board members and accounting audits performed by the public company accounting audit firm at meetings of the Board of Directors.
+Outside directors are also briefed on the results of audits performed by ASB members and accounting audits performed by the public company accounting audit firm at meetings of the Board of Directors.
 Outside directors cooperate with the Internal Audit Office, which performs an internal audit function, and the Corporate Planning Department, which performs an internal control function, by receiving briefings on the status of business execution from each of them, and other means.

-Outside Audit & Supervisory Board members strive to strengthen cooperation with the public company accounting audit firm and the Internal Audit Office, while working to enhance the effectiveness of audits by seeking briefings from the internal control divisions as necessary.
+Outside ASB members strive to strengthen cooperation with the public company accounting audit firm and the Internal Audit Office, while working to enhance the effectiveness of audits by seeking briefings from the internal control divisions as necessary.

 |Governance system||Company with a statutory Audit & Supervisory Board|

 |Term of office for directors stipulated by the Articles||One year|